On (Upon)

 They pressed on through the dense forest.

-(Using on here indicates that they continued moving forward in the forest.)
+(Using the word on here indicates that they continued moving forward in the forest.)

 So, on as an adverb can be used to describe actions that are ongoing or to convey the idea of continuous movement or progress.
 It is often used with verbs of motion to indicate that something is happening or progressing further or ahead.